dotnet/arcade/Documentation/ArcadeContributorGuidance.md

 * Focus on value over conviction.  (of course conviction should help drive the value discussion)
 * Opinions and beliefs must be substantiated with data and a strong business rationale.
 * All discussions (arguments) must be civil, respectful, productive, and above all - kind.
 The focus must always be on the topic, not individuals.
-* Work in 'partnership' (shoulder to shoulder) as apposed to 'us' vs. 'them'.
+* Work in 'partnership' (shoulder to shoulder) as opposed to 'us' vs. 'them'.

 ## Conflict Resolution / Arbitration
 What happens when there's just no discernable path forward?
 Who is the final arbitrator?
 What to do in those rare occasions where everyone is stuck...